What Are Repetitive Stress Injuries?

 - Elastic bandage or splint: Wearing one of these can support the sore area and help ease swelling.

-- Encourage your child to play different sports throughout the year.
+- Play different sports throughout the year.